Wick and anti-Wick characterizations of linear operators on spaces of power series expansions: Preliminaries

 The Fourier transform $\mathscr F$ extends uniquely to homeomorphisms on $\mathscr S'(\rr d)$, $\maclS _s'(\rr d)$ and on $\Sigma _s'(\rr d)$.
 Furthermore, $\mascF$ restricts to homeomorphisms on $\mathscr S(\rr d)$, $\maclS _s(\rr d)$ and on $\Sigma _s (\rr d)$, and to a unitary operator on $L^2(\rr d)$.
 Similar facts hold true when the Fourier transform is replaced by a partial Fourier transform.

-Gelfand-Shilov spaces and their distribution spaces can also be characterized by estimates of short-time Fourier transform, (see e.{\,}g. \cite{GZ,Teof,Toft18}).
+Gelfand-Shilov spaces and their distribution spaces can also be characterized by estimates of short-time Fourier transforms, (see e.{\,}g. \cite{GZ,Teof,Toft18}).
+They also obey convenient mapping properties under short-time Fourier transforms.
 More precisely, let $\phi \in \mascS (\rr d)$ be fixed.
 Then the \emph{short-time Fourier transform} $V_\phi f$ of $f\in \mascS ' (\rr d)$ with respect to the \emph{window function} $\phi$ is the Gelfand-Shilov distribution on $\rr {2d}$, defined by

 If $f ,\phi \in \mascS (\rr d)$, then it follows that